CONTACT INFORMATION:

 What to Expect

-In the current design phase, residents and trail goers might see Fairfax County Staff and their representative contractors completing non-invasive survey of the surrounding trail and trees, or completing site walks.
+In the design phase, residents and trail goers might see Fairfax County Staff and their representative contractors completing non-invasive survey of the surrounding trail and trees, or completing site walks.

-During the construction phase, some trails access will be limited or rerouted.
-There will be an initial 3-month closure of the cross-county trail for the extent of the project area.
+During the construction phase, trail access will be limited or rerouted.
+There will be an initial 3-month closure of the cross-county trail for the extent of the project area starting on March 17, 2025.
 Once the work at the northern end of the project area is complete, the Cross-county trail will be reopened with the detour along Pohick Road.
-This detour will be in effect for a 12-15 month duration while the remaining rehabilitation is completed on this segment of the project.
-See temporary closure map for reference.
+This detour will be in effect for a 12–15-month duration while the remaining rehabilitation is completed on this segment of the project.
+Trail closure and projects signs have been posted in the Pohick Stream Valley Park.
+See temporary closure map below for reference.
+For alternate park locations and trails to explore during this temporary closure, residents are encouraged to use the Park Authority’s Park Amenity Locator and Trail Buddy tools.

 As part of this work, the sanitary sewer flow will need to be by-passed for the rehabilitation to take place under dry pipe conditions.
 A series of by-pass pumps, and piping will be installed above ground reroute the sewer flow to a discharge manhole located in the vicinity of Wadebrook Terrace.
 See the photos below for an example of this setup.
-Notifications for this work will be updated on the website as well as shared on the Fairfax County Park Authority page.
-Trail closure and projects signs will also be posted in the Pohick Stream Valley Park.

 Project Cost and Funding Source